Ankr-network/game-unity-sdk/README.md

 <!-- Installation -->

 ##  🏗 Install SDK
-We are using UniTask and Newtonsoft.Json as a dependency, so installing through Package Manager is a preferrable way.
+We are using UniTask and Newtonsoft.Json as a dependency, so installing through Package Manager is a preferable way.

 ### Install via git URL
 Requires a version of unity that supports path query parameter for git packages (Unity >= 2019.3.4f1, Unity >= 2020.1a21).
 You can add https://github.com/Ankr-network/game-unity-sdk.git?path=Assets/AnkrSDK to Package Manager